John Lennon’s Original Quarrymen

-In 1956 at Quarry Bank School in Liverpool John Lennon started his skiffle group with some school pals, Pete Shotton, on washboard, Eric Griffiths on guitar, Bill Smith on tea-chest bass and Rod Davis on banjo.
+In 1956 at Quarry Bank School in Liverpool John Lennon started his skiffle group with some school pals, Pete Shotton, on washboard, Eric Griffiths on guitar, Bill Smith on tea-chest bass, and they were soon joined by Rod Davis on banjo.

 Although the group started with the name “The Blackjacks”, it was soon changed to ”The Quarrymen” as an ironic tribute to the school song, which referred to “straining each muscle and sinew”, an exercise rarely indulged in by the group members